Eunice Rodríguez Ferguson in Conversation with Hanna Askarpour about Sundial House

 Q: Is there anything else youʼd like to tell us about Sundial House, its books, or its mission?

 Rodríguez Ferguson: The cover images of three of our recent titles are the work of visual artists of color.
-Two of the covers, those of Ice for Martians and Negras, are by Scherezade García, a Dominican artist based in Brooklyn.
+The covers of Ice for Martians is by Scherezade García, a Dominican artist based in Brooklyn.
 The cover of Sundial House’s centennial edition of Gabriela Mistral’s Desolación is the work of Rafael Lara, an indigenous printmaker and educator from the Chiloé Archipelago in Chile.
 Rafael’s young students also illustrated several of the poems in this bilingual edition of Desolación.
 We plan to showcase the creative expression of underrepresented artists in future editions as well.